 And keep an eye on the different classes available.
 Do your research and find the the perfect circuit training class for you in the list of classes available at your local gym.

 But what if you want to really push yourself?

 Then maybe it’s time to go to a bootcamp class.

 These are like circuit training classes, but often consist of stricter and more intense workouts.

 A bootcamp class isn’t made to be nice, but it will have maximum effect in terms of getting you fit.

 Reps and weights are often increased and there is less room for adjustment, but if you really want to push yourself by working your way around a circuit filled with tough, muscle-building exercises that are sure to get you burning calories and increasing strength, then this is the one for you.

 Want to know more about bootcamp?
 Then check out our guide to bootcamp classes here.

-If you like what you’ve read and you’re based around the Ruislip, Northwood and Harrow areas, then why not pay a visit to Trojan Fitness?
+If you like what you’ve read and you’re based around the Ruislip, Eastcote and Harrow areas, then why not pay a visit to our gym in Northwood?